katarinnaaX/cardiovascular-disease-detection/README.md

 | FNR         | 12.25%              | 14.82%        | 14.93%         |
 | AUC         | 0.793               | 0.801         | 0.800          |

-All three models achieve similar performance (~70% accuracy, FNR ~15%, AUC ~0.8), suggesting the decision boundary is approximately linear, making the neural network a poor fit for this problem.
+Random Forest achieved the best overall balance of AUC, accuracy, and false-negative rate, and is the recommended model for this dataset.

 The main challenge was achieving acceptable accuracy while keeping FNR low.
-The trade-off is an increase in false positives, which means the model is best suited as a **screening tool** — flagging high-risk patients for further clinical evaluation rather than making definitive diagnoses.
+The trade-off is an increase in false positives, which means the model is best suited as a **screening tool** - flagging high-risk patients for further clinical evaluation rather than making definitive diagnoses.
 Future improvements could include additional clinically-informed features and a real-time prediction interface for medical practitioners.

-Random Forest achieved the best overall balance of AUC, accuracy, and false-negative rate, and is the recommended model for this dataset.

 ## Files
 - `praksa.ipynb` - full implementation notebook